 A chill ran up his back and his neck hairs stood on end.
 He began to shake as his stomach turned, warning him to leave before he could see anything else.
 He steeled himself, pushing down the urge to hide.
 If what was happening was what he thought was happening, he knew that he needed to watch.

 When the gate had opened, Odie had seen a pitch black material in place of the white port hatch.
+Neither hinges nor seams were visible on the surface of the material.
+If it was meant to be a hatch, Odie saw no means to open it.

 Something stirred within the hole.
 It was a mix of strange shapes which Odie could not make out at first.
 He thought it looked like a bowl of fleshy eels, but after a few seconds realized that he was looking at a mix of limbs folded over each other.
 He saw a kneecap, a forearm, a shin, an elbow, and eventually picked out a pinkish foot folded up under a thigh.
 The flesh was pale - paler than any he had ever seen.